ChainMovers/dtp/script/README.md

   - Keeps localnet/devnet/testnet/mainnet keystores seperated.
   - Does not touch the user level ~/.sui and its keystore (assumes might be used for mainnet).
   - Creates self-contain and deterministic localnet that can be re-initialized with the same pre-funded address.
-  - Localnet uses ports that should not interfere with other installations.
   - Sui CLI frontends that target specific network (e.g. "dsui client gas" will be for the live devnet).

 ## Initial State